“Finger off the trigger, look down the sights, and align them with the bean can target, Mai.”

 “Don’t fret, I have an after-market solution here!”
 He opens the cardboard box, revealing a black polymer style stock with a retractable stock similar to that found on Emi’s M4A1 carbine, a SAW style pistol grip, and Picatinny rails on the top and bottom portions of the hand guard which is ribbed on the sides.
 Most notably, there are three duckbill magazines which appear to be 20 rounders with one already attached to the empty stock.
 There is a Tapco logo on the stock.

 “This here is an aftermarket Tapco stock kit for the SKS.
-It’s an affordable way to bring the SKS up on par with the 21st Century.
-It also comes with detachable box magazines.”
+It’s an affordable way to bring the SKS up on par with the modern rifleman’s needs.
+These kits were quite popular in the early 21st century with SKS owners.
+It also comes with some detachable box magazines.”

 “Detachable Magazines?”
 Mai looks down at the stock kit on Flint’s counter.
 It’s not something she can imagine ever putting on her father’s real SKS.
 It would almost seem blasphemous to do so.
 But since this is in a VR video game, Mai ponders if this is something she has to consider to keep her rifle.
 “So in other words, this is going to “Bubba” my rifle?”